 First, find out if the prospect has a true need to purchase the products and services that you’re selling.
 Is it more of a “want” than a true “need” that the prospect has?

-By doing so, you could be able to have active discussions with a prospect and secure meetings to demonstrate your products.
-Keep in mind that this does not necessarily mean that the prospect is qualified due to it could be a scenario where they really like what you have to offer but do not truly have a need for it.
+By doing so, you could have active discussions with a prospect and secure meetings to demonstrate your products.
+Keep in mind that this does not necessarily mean that the prospect is qualified because it could be a scenario where they really like what you have to offer but do not truly have a need for it.

 We could find ourselves in situations where our deals hit a dead-end near the close of the sales cycle when it is time for the prospect to pull the trigger on the purchase if there is not a need for the prospect to buy.
 In order to avoid this and how to qualify a prospect, try looking for pain and challenges in the area where our products and services have an impact.